John D. C. Atkins

-John DeWitt Clinton Atkins (June 4, 1825 – June 2, 1908) was an American slave owner, politician and a member of both the United States House of Representatives and Confederate Congress from Tennessee.
+John DeWitt Clinton Atkins (June 4, 1825 – June 2, 1908) was an American slave owner, politician and lawyer who served as a member of both the United States House of Representatives and Confederate Congress from Tennessee.

 Biography

 Johnathan Atkins was born at Manly's Chapel, Tennessee, in Henry County the son of Johnathan Atkins and Sarah (Manley) Atkins.
 He attended a private school in Paris, Tennessee, graduated from East Tennessee University at Knoxville in 1846.
 John studied law, and was admitted to the bar, but John did not practice, instead of engaging in agricultural pursuits.
 He owned slaves.
 John married Elizabeth Bacon Porter on November 23, 1847.
 After her death in 1887, John married Flora Crawford on June 24, 1890.